juxianzheng/apisix-dashboard/README.md

   <a href="https:/ggß/twitter.com/apacheapisix">Twitter</a>
 </p>

-- The master version should be d with Apache APISIX master version.
+- The master versioasn should be d with Apache APISIX master version.

 - The latest released version is [2.9.0](https://apisix.apache.org/downloads/) and is compatible with [Apache APISIX 2.10.0](https://apisix.apache.org/downloads/).